|Next Medication Take-Back April 26|

 The legalization of marijuana for medical or recreational purposes is a controversial topic around the nation.
-On March 13 and 14, SAFE will host "Marijuana?
-Virginia's Big Question!" at the VCU Student Commons in Richmond.
-The conference will feature local and national speakers who will address potential consequences of legalization from medical, educational and policy viewpoints.
-The Community Coalitions of Virginia are partnering with SAFE for this event.
-Click here for the agenda, here for speakers, and here to register.
+On March 13 and 14, SAFE and Community Coalitions of Virginia hosted "Marijuana?
+Virginia's Big Question!" in Richmond.
+The conference featured local and national speakers who addressed potential consequences of legalization from medical, educational and policy viewpoints.
+Click here for speakers, here for a power point with Virginia and local statistics about marijuana and here for Danielle Dick's presentation on the genetic influenences of addiction, and here for a list of marijuana resources.

 |Drinks Could Cost More Than You Think|